engula/engula/docs/design.md

 - Storage Unit
 - Background Unit

+A unit is a lightweight container that runs on a node and possesses a certain amount of resources on that node.
-These units have different resource characteristics.
+Different units have varied resource characteristics.
 For example, some are CPU-bound while some are IO-bound.
-The decomposition allows Engula to allocate appropriate resources to different units according to their characteristics.
+The decomposition allows Engula to allocate optimal combination of resources to different units according to their characteristics.

-A unit runs on a node and possesses a certain amount of resources (e.g. CPU, IO) on the node.
 A group of units can form a replication group to provide reliable service.
 A replication group runs the Paxos consensus algorithm and elects a leader to process commands.
 The details about Paxos can be found in related papers and will not be further discussed in this document.

-**TODO: unit list, recover, tags**
+A node manages a set of units and exposes APIs to provision and de-provision units on demand.
+The node maintains a list of units provisioned on it.
+On restart, the node resumes the execution of all provisioned units.
+Nodes can be tagged with different attributes and units can choose to run on nodes with specific attributes.

 The overall architecture and the behaviors of individual units are described below.